jwilleke/Grow-Tent/README.md

 - sage
 - parsley

 > NOTE: One of the sensors cables was wired wrong which was very trobling.
+Check everything!

 Specifications: